BlockstreamResearch/bip-frost-dkg/README.md

 (See [`python/chilldkg_ref/chilldkg.py`](python/chilldkg_ref/chilldkg.py).)

-Instead of performing an out-of-band check as the last step of the DKG, ChillDKG relies on an more direct approach:
+Instead of performing an out-of-band check as the last step of the DKG, ChillDKG relies on a more direct approach:
 ChillDKG is a wrapper around EncPedPop, which instantiates the required equality check protocol with a concrete in-band protocol CertEq.
 CertEq assumes that each participant holds a long-term key pair of a signature scheme, called the *host key pair*.